bauerca/openscihub-design/README.md

 # Openscihub

-Openscihub is an in-progress platform for open and constructive discussion and review of scientific articles that maximizes engagement from the layperson to the domain expert.
+Openscihub is an in-progress platform for open and constructive discussion and review of scientific articles that seeks to maximize engagement from the layperson to the domain expert.

 ## Summary